Democracy: Characteristics

 Democratic principles are reflected in all eligible citizens being equal before the law and having equal access to legislative processes.
-For example, in a representative democracy, every vote has equal weight, no unreasonable restrictions can apply to anyone seeking to become a representative, and the freedom of its eligible citizens is secured by legitimised rights and liberties which are typically protected by a constitution.
-Other uses of "democracy" include that of direct democracy, in which issues are directly voted on by the constituents.
+For example, in a representative democracy, every vote has (in theory) equal weight, and the freedom of eligible citizens is secured by legitimised rights and liberties which are typically enshrined in a constitution, while other uses of "democracy" may encompass direct democracy, in which citizens vote on issues directly.
+According to the United Nations, democracy "provides an environment that respects human rights and fundamental freedoms, and in which the freely expressed will of people is exercised."

 One theory holds that democracy requires three fundamental principles: upward control (sovereignty residing at the lowest levels of authority), political equality, and social norms by which individuals and institutions only consider acceptable acts that reflect the first two principles of upward control and political equality.
-Legal equality, political freedom and rule of law are often identified as foundational characteristics for a well-functioning democracy.
+Legal equality, political freedom and rule of law are often identified by commentators as foundational characteristics for a well-functioning democracy.

-The term "democracy" is sometimes used as shorthand for liberal democracy, which is a variant of representative democracy that may include elements such as political pluralism; equality before the law; the right to petition elected officials for redress of grievances; due process; civil liberties; human rights; and elements of civil society outside the government.
-Roger Scruton argued that democracy alone cannot provide personal and political freedom unless the institutions of civil society are also present.

-In some countries, notably in the United Kingdom which originated the Westminster system, the dominant principle is that of parliamentary sovereignty, while maintaining judicial independence.
+In some countries, notably in the United Kingdom (which originated the Westminster system), the dominant principle is that of parliamentary sovereignty, while maintaining judicial independence.
 In India, parliamentary sovereignty is subject to the Constitution of India which includes judicial review.
-Though the term "democracy" is typically used in the context of a political state, the principles also are applicable to private organisations.
+Though the term "democracy" is typically used in the context of a political state, the principles also are potentially applicable to private organisations, such as clubs, societies and firms.